Frequently Asked Questions

 - Once your child has skillfully mastered the fundamentals of balancing, leaning, and steering they’ll be ready for their first pedal bike.
 Keep in mind how important fun and adventure are to a child.
-A lightweight balance bike has a “fun factor” simply not available on a heavier pedal bike at a young age.
-During their transition to a pedal bike, we recommend our Convertible Pedal Bikes that you start in Pedals Off mode and then bolt on the pedal kit when they are ready.
+A lightweight balance bike has a “fun factor” simply not available on a heavier pedal bike for such a young age.
+During their transition to a pedal bike, we recommend our Convertible Pedal Bikes that you start in Pedals Off mode and then bolt on the pedal kit when ready.
 The advantage is you then end up with a super-light pedal bike.

 Q. HOW MUCH HELP FROM A PARENT OR CARER DO THEY REQUIRE?

 - The good news is that using a balance bike is designed to be instinctive and easy to ride and requires minimal assistance.
-The best role for parents is to be their supporter, not a coach!
+The best role for parents is to be their supporters, not a coach!
 Praise your child for any amount of time they spend on their bike.
 In the first few days, it may be just 5 minutes.
 They may just wander over and spin the wheel.
-Leave the bike always available so they can pick it up when the mood suits.
+Leave the bike available so they can pick it up when the mood suits.
 Let them be independent and encourage them.
-Better still get on your bike with them!
+Better still, get on your bike with them!
 Our tips on how to ride a balance bike may be useful to know what to do from Day 1.